Vegan food in Greece? Vegetarian food in Greece? Both are far easier to find than you might imagine.

 Then, the whole thing is drizzled with olive oil.
 The idea of Dakos is to share it between two or more people.

 Lentil Soup (Fakes)

 Greek lentil soup (fakes) is a popular starter dish across Greece.
-The soup is very similar to lentil soups that you may have sampled in Turkey or the Middle East.
+The soup is one of the tastiest options for vegan food in Greece.
+It is very similar to lentil soups that you may have sampled in Turkey or the Middle East.